javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 Domain where the cookie is accessible.

-By default, cookie is accessible only at the domain that set it.
-So, if we set a cookie at `site.com`, we won't get it `other.com`.
-That's natural, as `other.com` is another site.
+By default, a cookie is accessible only at the domain that set it.
+So, if the cookie was set by `site.com`, we won't get it `other.com`.

-What's more tricky, we won't get it at a subdomain `forum.site.com`:
+...But what's more tricky, we also won't get the cookie at a subdomain `forum.site.com`:

 ```js
 // at site.com